 Local Climate Change Projections

-1. Develop Climate projections from a reputable source using one of three approaches:
+Using the latest models, from a reputable source, create projections using one of three approaches:

 - Scenario planning (creating climate storylines to help planners develop strategies that work across different possible future conditions);

-- Bracketing (looking at 3–4 models that represent the hotter, less hot, wetter, and drier extremes as well as the middle ground); or
+- Bracketing (looking at 3–4 models that, specific to your region, represent the hotter, less hot, wetter, and drier extremes as well as the middle ground); or

-- Ensembles based on 10 or more models and with consideration/explanation of the 5th and 95th percentiles for non-scientists.
+- Ensembles based on 10 or more models and with consideration/explanation of variation among models (such as the 5th and 95th percentiles) and full range of potential projections.

-2. Require that the process include at least one workshop of representatives from a variety of community sectors to identify and prioritize community vulnerabilities.
-Example community sectors include:
+Require that the resilience planning process include one or more workshops that engage local experts from all community sectors to identify and prioritize vulnerabilities.
+The five community systems to engage across include:

 - social (health, emergency response, vulnerable populations, etc.)

-- cultural (tribal, minority or disadvantaged communities, etc.)
+- cultural (native American tribes, minority or disadvantaged communities, etc.)

-- economic (tourism, agriculture, forestry, other primary economic activities)
+- economic (tourism, agriculture, forestry, technology, and other economic drivers)

-- natural resources (aquatic, marine, and terrestrial ecosystems)
+- natural (aquatic, marine, and terrestrial ecosystems; endangered species)

-- efforts to address chronic community challenges, such as poverty, unemployment, ﬂooding, health issues, or pollution included in the planning process.
+In addition, be sure and include efforts to address ongoing chronic community challenges, such as poverty, unemployment, ﬂooding, health issues, or pollution in the planning process.
+Many co-benefits of climate change resilience measures will include solutions to these stressors as well.

 Resilience Planning and Implementation

-1. Facilitate a cross-sector workshop to develop strategies that address the priority vulnerabilities identified in the vulnerability assessment with involvement by both formal and informal leaders of the community, including city department heads, elected officials, business leaders, faith communities, schools, emergency response professionals, public health professionals, tribal leaders, natural resource scientists and managers, NGOs, social equity leaders, climate scientists, and many others
+Work with the contractor to facilitate a cross-sector workshop to collaboratively develop strategies that address key vulnerabilities identified in the Vulnerability Assessment.
+This workshop should involve both formal and informal leaders of the community, including city staff, business leaders, faith communities, schools, emergency response professionals, public health professionals, tribal leaders, natural resource scientists and managers, NGOs, social equity leaders, climate scientists, and many others.
+Invitees should relevant local expertise and knowledge to contribute to the process.

 2. Require implementation details